 I've been loving this lightweight serum treatment from Kérastase.
 It smells amazing, and it doesn't leave any kind of residue in my hair.
 (You can just leave it—it completely soaks in, so there's no need to wash it out!)
 It's specifically made for blondes or anyone who lightens their hair, and the mixture of edelweiss flower and hyaluronic acid helps heal, hydrate, and renourish stressed strands while you sleep.
 A little goes a long way, so you will get your money's worth here.

-Since I get semi-frequent bleach and tones (or, at least, as frequent as it gets during a pandemic!), my strands do crave an extra hit of TLC and fortification.
+Since I get semi-frequent bleach and tones, my strands do crave an extra hit of TLC and fortification.
 I've been adding a small amount (roughly the size of a dime) to my damp or dry hair after I wash, concentrating on the mid-lengths and ends.
 I definitely notice less fallout and breakage, and I love the effortless texture and oomph it gives my style since it also pulls double duty as a styling cream.

 I'm just really loving this three-in-one curling iron from Harry Josh right now.
 It's easy to use, and the curls and waves, for whatever reason, seem to have a supersonic life span.